 First and foremost, our carers are compassionate, caring, and thoughtful people who share our values and outlook on life.

-There are many advantages to live in care jobs.
+There are many advantages to home care jobs.
 Not only do you get to care for some lovely people, but we pay an attractive salary, and with your accommodation and food paid for the majority of the year, you will have more of your pay left over to spend on other things.

 Of course, the role will involve living away from your own home.
 This works well for many of our carers – some alternate live in care with short stays with family or friends, while others combine their work with travel.